 Dr. Harvey Taterka, a Professor of Clinical Ophthalmology at the NYU School of Medicine, was a native New Yorker, born in Manhattan on April 4, 1931.
 He earned a B.A. from the University of Michigan in 1952 and graduated from the NYU School of Medicine in 1956.

-Frederick L. Ehrman was Chairman of the Board of Trustees of NYU Medical Center and a Trustee of New York University.
+Frederick L. Ehrman was Chairman of the Board of Trustees of NYU Langone Health and a Trustee of New York University.
 Both he and his wife were major contributors to the Medical Library, named the Frederick L. Ehrman Library, and to an endowed professorship in Cell Biology.

-Herman Robbins, MD, physician, surgeon, teacher, Editor of the Bulletin of the Hospital (1979-1991), and Chairman of the Department of Orthopaedic Surgery (1972-1981), is a man whose compassion and gifts in orthopaedic surgery have served, with outstanding excellence, his patients, the residents, and the faculty of the NYU Hospital for Joint Diseases (HJD).
+Herman Robbins, MD, physician, surgeon, teacher, Editor of the Bulletin of the Hospital (1979-1991), and Chairman of the Department of Orthopedic Surgery (1972-1981), is a man whose compassion and gifts in orthopedic surgery have served, with outstanding excellence, his patients, the residents, and the faculty of the NYU Langone Orthopedic Hospital.

 Sid Lapidus was born in Brooklyn and moved to New Rochelle, New York when he was 14.
 Mr. Lapidus graduated from Princeton University where he majored in History, and holds a law degree from Columbia University.
 He is a retired partner of the New York-based private equity firm Warburg Pincus, and has served as a trustee of NYU Langone since 2001.